Christine Darby // Published: June 2021 // Updated: November 2024

 If you think there is a problem with your sitemap, see common errors and solutions.

-The sitemap will not include hidden content such as disabled pages, password-protected content, pages hidden from search using page settings, content found in Squarespace courses or member areas, URLs of uploaded files such as PDFs, or any information about your Squarespace built-in domain.
+Your sitemap will not include hidden content such as disabled pages, password-protected content, pages hidden from search using page settings, content found in Squarespace courses or member areas, URLs of uploaded files such as PDFs, or any information about your Squarespace built-in domain.

-Note, Squarespace sitemaps are not editable.
+Squarespace sitemaps are not editable.
 For most Squarespace site owners, not being able to directly edit their sitemap is of no concern because they’d rather not update the XML file.
 That said, in some cases it could be desired—for example, on multilingual sites it would be preferred to make updates for language variants.
 If needed, you can create and upload additional sitemaps.

-How to Submit Your Sitemap to Google
+Submit a Squarespace Sitemap to Google

-To submit a sitemap to Google, first learn more about setting up Squarespace and Google Search Console, then follow these steps:
+To submit a sitemap to Google, first learn about setting up Squarespace and Google Search Console, then follow these steps:

 Resubmitting a Sitemap